NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-hami.md

     tensor-fusion.ai/vram-limit: 4Gi // [!code highlight]
 ```

 <!-- ### Performance Comparison -->
 <!-- Benchmark -->

 ## Total Cost of Ownership

-TL;DR: TCO of HAMi open-source version is medium and similar to TensorFusion when GPU pool is small, and will grow much faster than TensorFusion when GPU pool is large.
+> TL;DR: TCO of HAMi open-source version is medium and similar to TensorFusion when GPU pool is small and you don't need rich feature set, but HAMi will grow much faster than TensorFusion when GPU pool is large and complex orchestration, scheduling and autoscaling is needed.

 ### Small GPU Pool Scenario

-If your AI Infra team has rich experience of Kubernetes and GPU/NPU management and can build observability stack and troubleshoot complex issues, HAMi is a good choice, otherwise, TensorFusion TCO is a bit lower since it has less dependencies and cognitive load.
+If your AI Infra team has rich experience of Kubernetes and GPU/NPU management and can build observability stack and troubleshoot complex issues, HAMi open-source version is a good choice, otherwise, TensorFusion TCO is a bit lower since it has less dependencies and cognitive load.

 ### Medium and Large GPU Pool Scenario

-When GPU Pool is large, rich feature set is more important.
-HAMi doesn't support oversubscription and remote sharing nor GPU live migration to deal with high availability and hardware maintenance, TCO of HAMI will be much higher than TensorFusion in this case.
+When GPU Pool grows larger, rich feature set will be more important.
+HAMi doesn't support oversubscription and remote sharing nor GPU live migration to achieve higher utilization or high availability, TCO of HAMi will be much higher than TensorFusion in this case.

 ### Other Considerations

 Since HAMi also offers enterprise paid version, but it's mainly focused on Chinese GPU vendors and Chinese market.

-While TensorFusion is built by a Singapore-based company NexusGPU PTE.LTD., and focusing on global market from day one.
+While TensorFusion is built by a Singapore company NexusGPU PTE.LTD., and focusing on global market from day one.

-For enterprise users, NexusGPU PTE.LTD. offers 24x7 commercial support and enterprise-level security and compliance, including SAML/OIDC, SOC2, ISO27001 certification etc.
+For enterprise users, NexusGPU PTE.LTD. offers 24x7 commercial support and enterprise-level security and compliance (currently working in progress), including SAML/OIDC, SOC2, ISO27001 certification etc.